 - Leveraging synergies between other cloud services, widening the scope of mobile apps

 Current on-premises infrastructure needs to be closely maintained.
 This includes updating SAP Mobile Platform with latest Service Patches, maintaining database backups and applying database patches, updates of new operating systems versions.
 In addition, a typical landscape of SAP Mobile Platform consists of a development, quality (and potential staging) and production landscape.
 All these, often virtualized, systems needs to be kept operational.
 In addition to this, a local SAP Mobile Platform installation needs to be connected to the outside world, typically via a reverse proxy or the Relay Server.
 These components needs to be maintained as well.
-All these infrastructure components can be substituted with SAP Cloud Platform Mobile Services.
+All these infrastructure components can be substituted with SAP Mobile Services.

 - SAP Mobile Cards